-What are the barriers educators see as hindering their ability to create effective $E \rightarrow STEM$ programs and the solutions to overcoming them?
+What are the barriers educators see has hindering their ability to create effective $E \rightarrow STEM$ programs and the solutions to overcoming them?

-To futher explore opportunities for innovation in E \rightarrow STEM, the research team undertook a set of three confidential qualitative discussions with five representatives from project partner organzations.
-These interviews were used to gather honest independent solutions to barriers educators perceive as stopping them incorporating effective E \rightarrow STEM programing, while continuing to gather information of programs or initiatives, which exemplify E \rightarrow STEM.
-Results of these interviews are summarized in this section.
+To futher explore opportunities for innovation in $E \rightarrow STEM$, the research team undertook a set of three confidential qualitative discussions with five representatives from project partner organzations.
+These interviews were used to gather honest independent perceptions of UL, these experts awareness of potential partners for collaboration with UL on an $E \rightarrow STEM$ initative, solutions to barriers educators perceive as stopping them incorporating effective $E \rightarrow STEM$ programing, while continuing to gather information of programs or initiatives, which exemplify $E \rightarrow STEM$.
+Results of these interview are summarized in this section.